Baxos: Backing off for Robust and Efficient Consensus: Implementation

 \section{Implementation}

-We implemented Baxos, Multi-Paxos, Raft and Mencius using Golang language version 1.15.2.
-We decided to re-implement Multi-Paxos, Raft and Mencius in order to have a common framework to compare the performance of these protocols.
-Had we used the existing implementations of Multi-Paxos, Mencius \cite{efficientEpaxos} and Raft \cite{hashicorpRaft}, our evaluation would have been influenced by different encoding schemes and different compiler optimizations.
-Having a common framework to implement the four algorithms helps us to isolate the impact of external factors such as those listed above.
-We cross-validated our framework implementation by comparing the results we obtained against the existing Multi-Paxos and Mencius implementations\footnote{https://github.com/efficient/epaxos/} by running the experiments using the same setup and workload.
+We implemented Baxos, Multi-Paxos, and Raft using Golang version 1.15.2.
+We decided to re-implement Multi-Paxos and Raft in order to have a common framework to compare the performance of these protocols.
+We cross-validated our framework implementation by comparing the Multi-Paxos results we obtained against the existing Multi-Paxos implementation\footnote{https://github.com/efficient/epaxos/} by running the experiments using the same setup and workload.

-For all four consensus algorithms, we used Protobuf encoding~\cite{protobuf}.
-For Baxos, Multi-Paxos and Raft we employed gRPC~\cite{grpc} for inter-replica communication.
-Similar to the existing Mencius implementation in~\cite{efficientEpaxos}, we employed the standard Golang networking API for Mencius inter-replica communication.
-This design choice was driven by Mencius's protocol design which is not compatible with the remote procedure call (RPC) abstraction~\cite{barcelona2008mencius}, because the protocol design of Mencius and its optimizations are heavily dependent on one-way messages.

-We implemented the core consensus logic for all protocols, view change for Multi-Paxos and Raft, and all optimizations of Mencius.
-We implemented all the attack scenarios we present in this paper.
-We did not implement snapshot and replica reconfiguration, which are outside the scope of this paper.
+For each consensus algorithm, we used Protobuf encoding~\cite{protobuf} and gRPC~\cite{grpc} for message serialization and RPC.
+We implemented all the attack scenarios we present in this chapter.
+We did not implement snapshot and replica reconfiguration, which are outside the scope of this chapter.